satisfy-dev/learning-algoSdk/README.md

 ## Activity Log

+**08/28/2022**
+    - figured out how to sign arbitrary data with myAlgo at `deployClawback/signArbitraryData()`... also was able to sign payment transaction of 0 from an address to the same address.
+Any of these can possible be used for signing or authentication purpose
 **08/27/2022**
     - generated the clawback address and set it as the claw back of the frozen ASA using myAlgo
     - was able to deploy `controller.py` and opted in successfully... loaded the argument foreign asset (which is default frozen token)